JamesParrott/sDNA_GH/README.md

 The sDNA tool descriptions below are copied almost verbatim from the [sDNA manual](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#skim-matrix):

 ###### [sDNA_Integral](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#integral-analysis) (sDNAIntegral)
-sDNA Integral wrapper.
+sDNA Integral is the core analysis tool of sDNA.
+It computes several flow, accessibility, severance and efficiency measures on networks.

 This and all sDNA tools below, automatically calls other support tools, handling the normal Rhino geometry workflow from this one component, additionally running Read_Geom and Write_Shp before the sDNA tool itself, and then Read_Shp and Recolour_Objects afterwards  (unless `auto_write_Shp` = false or `auto_read_Shp` = false respectively).
 To analyse Grasshopper Geometry and to customise work flows between sDNA_GH components, e.g. using a Grasshopper Colour Gradient component, set the corresponding `auto_` option to false in `config.toml`.
 Connect a Grasshopper Legend component to plot a legend.
 The component attempts to check if any Write_Usertext or Read_Usertext components are already connected to its inputs (upstream) or to its outputs (downstream), before running the extra tools before or afterwards respectively.

 **[Advanced config options for sDNA Integral](https://sdna-open.readthedocs.io/en/latest/guide_to_individual_tools.html#advanced-config-options-for-sdna-integral-and-geometry-tools)**
 To use sDNA's advanced config options in sDNA_GH, add in an input Param to an sDNA component with the same name as each advanced config option you wish to include (omitting a trailing equals sign and leaving the Param unconnected, unless you wish to provide a value for it).
 The sDNA tools in that component will gather all user-specified input Params and construct the `advanced` config string from them.
 Alternatively, prepare the `advanced` config string manually and connect it to `advanced`.